Open-Attestation/open-attestation-cli/README.md

 #### Changing the holder

-The `title-escrow change-holder` command lets the owner of a transferable record change its holder.
+Using the `title-escrow change-holder` command, the owner of a transferable record can change the holder.

 The following shows the command syntax: